 The Rx Interface application can be used to simulate CSCFs to test the PCRF.
-The Rx Interface application, in conjunction with the Gx and Gxc Interface applications, allow users to fully validate PCRF performance and capacity in a realistic network environment, replicating the deployment configuration.
+The Rx Interface application, in conjunction with the Gx, Gxx and other dsTest interface applications, allow users to fully validate PCRF performance and capacity in a realistic network environment, replicating the deployment configuration.

 - Start and stop specified subscriber sessions, simulating subscriber IMS activity

 - Subscribe to notification of loss of signal path status events from the PCRF and cancel previous subscriptions